Front-footing the elephant in the room: Succession planning on your farm

 “You do not have to undertake the succession planning process alone,” says Rod.
 “If you need help or simply want to know where to start, please don’t hesitate to reach out.”

 At BDO, we understand that your business' performance can have a significant impact on wellbeing.
-The BDO Wellbeing in Agribusiness report deep dives into some of the biggest mental health challenges facing farmers - and offers practical advice to help alleviate some of the stresses that come with running an agribusiness, including cash flow management and succession planning.
-View the insights here
+The BDO Business Wellbeing Index deep dives into some of the biggest challenges facing farmers and other sectors - and offers practical advice to help alleviate some of the stresses that come with running business, including cash flow management and succession planning.
+Read the 2024 agribusiness sector report here.